MN 43** The Great Classification – Mahāvedallasutta

 2.4

-And what don’t they understand?
+And what does one not understand?

 Kiñca nappajānāti?